-That request would’ve sounded crazy 25 years ago.
+That request would’ve sounded crazy twenty-five years ago.

-Now it’s the way many of us communicate.
-I like to text.
-It’s easy and fun and it often makes a lot of things more convenient, opening up time in my day to be more productive.
+Now it’s the way many of us communicate; it’s easy, fun, and convenient.
+It opens up time in your day to be more productive.
 Or to binge on a little Netflix.

-Why?
-Because the flip side is, you know what it feels like to have someone not respond when you’re waiting for their answer.
-This can begin a spiral of negative self-talk if you become super-sensitive to what the lack of response could mean, when often, it means absolutely nothing.
-What’s fascinating neurologically?
-Dopamine is released when you’re awaiting a response — and what does dopamine do?
+What’s fascinating neurologically about texting is that dopamine is released when you’re awaiting a response — and what does dopamine do?
 It’s known as the seeking neurotransmitter.
 It’s released when you’re seeking something out that you anticipate being pleasurable.
 The more dopamine, the more seeking.
-Coupled with the other “pleasure” neurotransmitter, you’re addicted.

 “I usually text my mom.”